Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 <tr>
 <td><strong>Action Steps</strong></td>
 <td colspan="2">No principles or awareness</td>
-<td colspan="2">Some principles exist but not applied in the organisation.
+<td colspan="2">Some principles exist but are not applied in the organisation.
 Share and educate the green software principles.
 Keep the principles updated.</td>
 <td colspan="2">Comprehensive list of software principles and monitored throughout the software lifecycle.
 Continuously add new principles and re-educate the teams.</td>
 </tr>
 <tr>